steveiliop56/tinyauth-docs/docs/reference/api.md

 ### Auth

-Authentication endpoint used by traefik forward auth.
+Authentication endpoint used by proxies.

 Endpoint: `/api/auth/:proxy` (can be `traefik`/`nginx`/`caddy`)<br />
 Method: `GET`